 D. Clear Button

-Tapping on the clear button clears all values that has been added by the user.
+Tapping on the “Clear” button clears all values that have been added by the user.

 E. Cancel Button